Critical Thinking

 Be analytical.

-We should not just accept any old thing we hear, read or have presented to us on Sunday.
+We should not just accept everything we hear, read, or are presented with on Sunday.
 Properly constructed arguments soundly based on Scripture in its context, with solid reasoning and logical, sensible inferences, are needed.

 Be curious.

 Be willing to be a truth-sleuth and follow the trail wherever it leads.
 This is necessary when challenging ingrained thinking—both your own and others'.
-If you are to find new insights (new to you, at least) or replace incorrect ideas, you will need to go looking.
+To find new insights (new to you, at least) or replace incorrect ideas, you will need to look.

 Be discerning and careful.

-If you're going to truth-sleuth and set out to look for illumination always evaluate everything in the light of scripture – but not in the light of what you think, or you hope, scripture is saying.
+If you're going to truth-sleuth and set out to look for illumination, continually evaluate everything in the light of scripture – but not in the light of what you think, or you hope, scripture is saying.
 Not everything you hear or read will take you down the path of increased wisdom.

 Critical thinking skills are valuable in life, especially when studying scripture.
 There’s a science to Biblical interpretation—it’s called hermeneutics.
 Hermeneutics is a fancy (and short) way of saying “the method, processes, and rules (or guides) we use to determine and understand the meaning of Biblical text”.
 It’s not an exact science, and different people with diverse theological positions support various hermeneutical approaches.